 - Don’t panic – Yes, this will be easier said than done, but it is extremely important.
 Panic leads to hyperventilation, making a person use up more oxygen and expel additional CO2.
 When the amount of air is limited, it needs to last as long as possible.

-- Wait to be rescued – If the boat sunk in deep water, the chances of being able to swim out and all the way to the surface are relatively low.
+- Wait to be rescued – If the boat sinks in deep water, the chances of being able to swim out and all the way to the surface are relatively low.
 Stay alive by following the previously mentioned tips and wait for rescue divers to arrive.

 Even when the rescue divers arrive, the ordeal isn’t over.
 It’s likely that some time will be spent in a hyperbaric chamber to prevent decompression sickness.
 While this can take a few days, it is far better than suffering decompression sickness’s potentially life-threatening effects.